Cruise sector activation plan

 Cruise shipping plays an important role in the Northern Territory's tourism industry, generating an estimated $60 million of total expenditure in 2018-19 (Source: Economic Impact Assessment 2018-19, Cruise Lines International Association Australasia).

 Tourism NT, in consultation with the Northern Territory tourism industry, is working to capitalise on the growth of the cruise sector through the Northern Territory Cruise Sector Activation Plan 2015-2020.
-An updated plan 2020-2025 is expected to be released by mid-2020.
+An updated strategy is expected to be released in 2020.

-The plan outlines key areas of focus to grow the cruise sector and maximise the benefits for all Territorians.
+The strategy outlines key areas of focus to grow the cruise sector and maximise the benefits for all Territorians.

 The Northern Territory Cruise Sector Activation Plan 2015-2020 also provides the NT Government and industry with a clear direction on the initiatives required to continue to promote the NT as a desirable cruise destination.

-Tourism NT heads the Cruise Sector Reference Group, made up of various stakeholders in the cruise sector, to inform and drive the Cruise Sector Activation Plan, which replaced the Northern Territory Ten Year Cruise Vision 2004.
+Tourism NT heads the Cruise Ship Working Group, made up of various stakeholders in the cruise sector, to inform and drive the Cruise Sector Activation Plan, which replaced the Northern Territory Ten Year Cruise Vision 2004.

 The Cruise Sector Activation Plan addresses three key objectives: